webpert/ct-metal-reduction-prerelease/README.md

 ```

 ## Setup
-Make sure that your hardware supports CUDA and Docker and clone the following repository and enter into the created folder.
+Ensure that your system supports CUDA and Docker.
+Then clone this repository and move into the project directory.
 ```
 git clone https://github.com/webpert/ct-metal-reduction-prerelease.git
 cd ct-metal-reduction-prerelease
 ```

-The following command builds a docker image with ./Dockerfile.
-This may take some time.
+Build the Docker image using Dockerfile.
+This process may take several minutes.
 ```
 docker build -t r2gs_bhc:cuda118 .
 ```
-Start the docker container.
-You may modify some options for your own environment.
+Launch the Docker container.
+Modify the options below according to your environment.
 ```
 docker run -it --gpus all \
   --name r2gs_bhc \